bishoy576/TrackAwareActionDetection/README.md

 # Track Aware Action Detection (TAAD)

-Here you find the the evaluation and training for [TAAD](https://arxiv.org/abs/2209.02250) on [MultiSports](https://deeperaction.github.io/datasets/multisports.html) Datatset.
-TAAD finished on top spot in [MultiSport challenge](https://deeperaction.github.io/results/index.html) held in conjuction with ECCV 2022.
+Here you find the evaluation and training for [TAAD](https://arxiv.org/abs/2209.02250) on [MultiSports](https://deeperaction.github.io/datasets/multisports.html) Dataset.
+TAAD finished in the top spot in [MultiSport challenge](https://deeperaction.github.io/results/index.html) held in conjunction with ECCV 2022.

 ## License

-This repo heavly rely on [PySlowFast](https://github.com/facebookresearch/SlowFast) so it contain lot of stuff from there.
-It has same License as PySlowFast, which is released under the [Apache 2.0 license](LICENSE).
+This repo heavily relies on [PySlowFast](https://github.com/facebookresearch/SlowFast) so it contains a lot of stuff from there.
+It has the same License as PySlowFast, which is released under the [Apache 2.0 license](LICENSE).

 ## Model Zoo and Baselines

-Comming soon!
+Coming soon!

 ## Installation

 Please find installation instructions for PyTorch and PySlowFast in [INSTALL.md](INSTALL.md).

-## Dataset Prepration
+## Dataset Preparation

 ## Eval

-Comming soon!
+Coming soon!

 ## Train

-Comming soon!
+Coming soon!

 ## Contributors
 TAAD is written and maintained by [Gurkirt Singh](https://gurkirt.github.io/)